davidsowerby/takkan/docs/user-guide/takkan-script.md

 ## Page

-A 'route' is a map key for a specific `PPage`.
+A 'route' is a map key for a specific `Page`.
 A route is generally shown as something like */user/home*, but that structure is entirely optional - a path is just a String, with no expectations of structure, so it can be anything you want.

 A `TakkanPage` is a representation of what the end user might perceive as a page.
 It is typically represented by a Widget containing a Flutter `Scaffold`.